legal isues that may need a family attorney

 Business valuation is a mix of art and science.
 The use of various business valuation methods (detailed below) enable both buyers and sellers to draw conclusions based on mathematical calculations.
 After all determining business value needs to start somewhere.
 A point where both parties can agree to disagree.
 The art of finding a business’ worth is more complicated.
 For both sides of a deal emotions play a pivotal role in perceived value.
 Business owners may have spent many years of blood sweat and tears to grow their baby only to see an offer arrive that equates to a few years off with pay.
 Buyers on the other hand want to be compensated for the risk they are taking in acquiring a business.
 There are numerous choices where a buyer can earn a ROI (return on investment) of his/her cash (perhaps also earned through blood sweat and tears) such as a CD at the local bank, junk bonds or real estate.
 These choices all fall on a risk vs return scale and if a seller’s business value is priced above the risk of owning other investments this business will not likely get sold.
 With that said there are variations of business valuation methods along with other methods that apply to specific situations.
 It is not uncommon to value a business by a number of different methods and use an average (or more likely a weighted average that gives more weight to some methods than to others) of the various methods used.
+Click here to solve legal issues that may need a family attorney

 Should you have additional questions the expert advisors at iMerge Advisors are available for a complimentary consultation.